felixenchiparamban/Haskell-testat/README.md

 ## Get Timetable

-You can pass your selection of modules (e.g. `[OO, SE]`) and our program will give you the best suitable timetable for the next semester.
+You can pass your selection of modules (e.g. `[OO, SE]`) and our program will give you the best suited timetable for the next semester.

 ```hs
 *Main> getMyTimetable  [OO, SE]